 Norwegian's human resources policy strives to be equitable and neutral.
 We aim to create an environment free from any discrimination - based on religion, race, gender, sexual orientation, age, nationality, or disability - and free from bullying and harassment.
-Behavior that can be perceived as degrading or threatening is not tolerated.
-Any incidents shall be reported to Norwegian's Whistleblowing channel.
-Reported incidents are reviewed by the Whistleblowing Group, headed by the Chief HR Officer.
+Behaviour that can be perceived as degrading or threatening is not tolerated.